 Green Design Based on customers' needs, the R&D staff designates a green level (G2, G3, G4 or G5) to the raw material/product.
 Green Purchasing As requested by the R&D staff, the supplier delivers level-appropriate samples and purchasing documents to Phison.
 Green Production As requested by the R&D staff, the subcontractor implements level-appropriate manufacturing procedures and process control measures.
-Green Logistics The warehouse stores and manages in-coming raw materials according to their GP levels.
-Green Logistics Green Logistics Recycling & Disposal Recycling & GP levels.
-Product recycling services are inaccessible: only the trays coming with
+Green Logistics The warehouse stores and manages in-coming raw materials according to their GP levels. ▼ Recycling & Disposal Product recycling services are inaccessible: only the trays coming with subcontractor's delivery are recycled.
+Assessment The green management projects are evaluated in either the preliminary assessment or annual audit of suppliers and subcontractors.